 Add transitions to your videos

-Learn how to apply transitions like Dissolve and Black fade to visual items on your timeline and create smooth scene changes.
+Learn how to apply transitions like Dissolve and Fade to visual items on your timeline and create smooth scene changes.

 Transitions help create smooth, professional-looking videos by blending scenes together or adding dramatic pauses.
 Firefly video editor (beta) offers easy-to-use transitions that you can apply directly to the clips added to your timeline.